The King of Arcades: Production

 The King of Arcades was co-produced by Fanboys writer and The Goldbergs creator Adam F. Goldberg.
 The film features Richie Knucklez and his band Knuckle Sandwich's punk rock re-recording of the hit '80s song "Pac-Man Fever", by Buckner & Garcia.
 The new version features vocals by Danny Jones.
 Jones' voice can be heard on the theme song "Wreck It, Wreck-It Ralph" from Disney's animated film "Wreck-It Ralph."

 Release

 The King of Arcades was released through GOG.com's DRM-free movie section.

 The King of Arcades premiered theatrically September 13, 2014 at Sands Casino Resort Bethlehem, Frank Banko Alehouse in Pennsylvania.

-In 2018, The King of Arcades became available on Amazon Prime Video.
+In 2018, The King of Arcades became available on Amazon Prime Video and in 2023 the film premiered on Tubi and Apple TV.

 Reception

-Overall, The King of Arcades has received positive reviews.

 Twin Galaxies stated that “Knucklez’ poignant journey from collector to operator to cultural scene phenomena is moving and at times heartbreakingly familiar to anyone who has ever dared do anything risky in business.”